joanvelja/Confidently_Exiting/README_Matteo.md

 ## Evaluation
 We perform evaluation experiments on one summarization and one question answering task.

-To reproduce the experiments with or without a cuda device you can follow the guide below.
+To reproduce the experiments you can follow the guide below.

 #### Softmax Pruning
 Please see the [scripts/softmax_experiments](src/scripts/softmax_experiments) shell files to reproduce the Softmax experiments on each dataset.